cohyunoh/MKS22X-FinalProject/README.md

 Able to display the whole maps .
 Stored valid coordinates of Rooms .
 Able to display only the current room .

+Day 6:
+Samson:
+Used Images for Room displays .
+Switched from Images to letters .

+Day 7:
+Samson:
+Planned out how to properly display rooms .

+Day 8:
+Samson:
+Redid most of the code based on plan .

+Day 9:
+Samson:
+Able to display the rooms cleaner .
+Added toString for rooms for display purposes .

+Day 10:
+Samson:
+Able to display the current room of the player .
+Messed around with chaaracter sizing in order to make rooms nicer to look at .

+Day 11:
+Samson:
+Made Doors class in order to simplify transitions .
+Created room constructor that takes in a door in order to make sure you can return .
+Stored coordinates of door in order to display door location .
+Stored doors in order to access later .